scrum-for-developers/worblehat-youtube/README.md

 1. Make sure the database is running (see above)
 1. Run the application.:
     * Either run `./mvnw -pl worblehat-web spring-boot:run` (will automatically compile & package the application before)
-  * Or start as plain Java main class in worblehat-web: `de.codecentric.psd.Worblehat`
+    * Or use your IDE to start the main class in worblehat-web: `de.codecentric.psd.Worblehat`
 1. Access the application at <http://localhost:8080/>

 ## Running tests